 What value are you adding?

-It might seem painfully cliche or overused.
-It is.
+That question might seem painfully cliche or overused.
+But it’s important.

 Fortunately, it’s very simple.
 Companies really just want to know how you are going to help them.
 It comes down to two things

 - Can you make the company money?

 - Can you save the company money?